-In this article, I am going to give you a brief overview of ASP.NET Core Framework.
-Nowadays, when it comes to software development, everyone is talking about open source and cross-platform development.
-As we all know Microsoft is well known for its Windows-based products.
-Now we are in the new age of software development.
-For this, a new revolutionary product came into the market by Microsoft and it is ASP.NET Core.
-As part of this article, I am going to discuss the following pointers in detail.
+In this article, I am going to give you a brief introduction to ASP.NET Core Framework.
+Nowadays, when it comes to software development, everyone is talking about Free, Open-Source, and Cross-Platform Development.
+As we all know, Microsoft is well known for its Windows-based products.
+Now, we are in the new age of software development.
+For this, a new revolutionary product came into the market by Microsoft, and it is ASP.NET Core.
+As part of this article, we are going to discuss the following pointers in detail.

 - History of ASP.NET